 Throughout the 1990s, Japanese high school girls had been infatuated by the upper-class and confident kogyaru, but needless to say, the new Shibuya breed inspired much less imitation.
 In just a few years, the gyaru style had become an extreme and non-aesthetically pleasing costume with which “normal” girls did not want to associate themselves.
 The population lost new recruits from anyone other than yankii-types, thus starting the decline of gyaru style. egg stopped publishing for a few months in 2000.
 In April 2001, Spa! already noted the falling numbers in an article called “Where did all the ganguro platform boot gyaru go?”
 (Namba 2006).
 Upon my own moving to Tokyo in 2003, I had noticed that gyaru were basically non-existent other than tiny groups of hardcore hold-outs moving around Center-gai.
 In just a decade since their initial appearance, the gyaru were on the verge of extinction.

 Things looked grim for gyaru style, doomed to be forever remembered in its most terrifying yamamba state.
 Yet things were far from over.
 Gyaru style would forever again be linked to heavy makeup and the yankii strata of society, but the next generation of gyaru would work incredibly hard to redeem the subculture from its anti-social nadir and raise the community’s social standing in wider society.
-As we will see next time, gyaru style was about to experience an unexpected resurgence in the mid-2000s thanks to a aesthetically-pleasing “white” style.
+As we will see next time [editor’s note: this follow-up piece never happened], gyaru style was about to experience an unexpected resurgence in the mid-2000s.
 Not only would the gyaru become the most important female fashion subculture in the 21st century, they would essentially take over pop culture.

 Baba, Hironobu (馬場広信).
 Shibuya-kei vs. Kamata-kei (シブヤ系対カマタ系).
 Bunkasha, 1997.